 - Determine the effects of hatchery operations (for example: flow alteration, effluent water quality, pathogens, migration and spawning distribution, etc.) on native fish, aquatic communities and their habitats.

-- Educate the public on the relationship between hatchery and wild fish, the connection between fish and watershed, estuarine and ocean systems, and the implications for fish management and stewardship.
+- Educate and train students, fishery biologists, managers and the public on the relationship between hatchery and wild fish, the connection between fish and watershed, estuarine and ocean systems, and the implications for fish management and stewardship.

 - Provide educational facilities and programs for K-12 students.

 - Design and manage the facility to provide an environment of passive and active learning for visitors.

 - Provide opportunities for educators and others to use the OHRC for meetings, workshops and programs that further public understanding of the relationship between fish and watershed health.

 - Help facilitate and coordinate on the ground efforts of groups and individuals that have a key interest in our fisheries and fish management.